fukunagatsu/RIblast/README.md

     (Optional)
-        -l INT    Max size of seed length [default:20] -e INT    Hybridization energy threshold for seed search [default: -6.5] -f INT    Interaction energy threshold for removal of the interaction candidate before gapped extension [default: -3.05]
+        -l INT    Max size of seed length [default:20] -e INT    Hybridization energy threshold for seed search [default: -6.0] -f INT    Interaction energy threshold for removal of the interaction candidate before gapped extension [default: -4.0]
-        -x INT    DropOut Length in gapped extension [defualt:18] -y INT    DropOut Length in ungapped extension [defualt:5]
+        -x INT    DropOut Length in gapped extension [defualt:16] -y INT    DropOut Length in ungapped extension [defualt:5]

 ##Output file format
 RIblast outputs detected interactions as follows.
-An interaction is expressed in four lines, and blank line is inserted between each interaction.
+An interaction is expressed in five columns.
-The first, second, third and fourth line of an interaction describes name of query RNA, name of target RNA, interaction energy of the interaction, and interacted positions ([position in query],[position in target]), respectively.
+The first, second, third, fourth and fifth column of an interaction describes intearction id, name of query RNA, name of target RNA, interaction energy of the interaction, and interacted positions ([position in query]:[position in target]), respectively.

 Example
-Query:qrna

 Target:taget_rna1
 Energy:-7.41945
 (4,30) (5,29) (6,28) (7,27) (8,26) (9,25) (10,24) (11,23)